MIGRATION ON THE UP! 🙏

 A LENGTHY BUREAUCRATIC PROCESS

 In addition to the challenges of meeting the immediate needs of asylum seekers, the Cypriot government also faces the task of processing their asylum claims in a timely and fair manner.
 The asylum process can be lengthy and bureaucratic and several asylum seekers wait months or even years for a decision on their application.
-During this time, they are often unable to work legally or access social benefits, creating a state of limbo and uncertainty about their future in Cyprus.
+During this time, they are often unable to work legally or access social benefits, creating a state of limbo and uncertainty for them.

 IMPROVING CONDITIONS

 The Cypriot Government has also taken steps to strengthen its asylum system.
-They have improved conditions for asylum seekers with the establishment of a new Asylum Service.
-The adoption of a national asylum law and the implementation of European funded projects, to support the reception and integration of refugees are also apparent.
-These initiatives are an attempt to enhance the capacity of the island to respond to the needs of asylum seekers in a more efficient, transparent, and humane way.
-At the same time, civil society organisations, international NGOs, and volunteers have also played their part in supporting asylum seekers on the island.
-They have provided information, advocacy, and practical assistance in the daily lives of applicants.
-These grassroots efforts have also helped to raise awareness about the plight of asylum seekers, challenge stereotypes and prejudices, and they have promoted a more inclusive and compassionate society in Cyprus.
+The adoption of a national asylum law and the implementation of European funded projects to support asylum claims are now in place.
+These initiatives are an attempt to enhance the response to all asylum claiments.
+The asylum process as a result is more efficient, transparent, and humane.
+Civil Society organisations, international NGOs, and volunteers also played their part in supporting asylum seekers on the island.
+They have provided information, advocacy, and practical assistance for all applicants.
+These grassroots efforts have also helped to raise awareness about the plight of asylum seekers around the world,.
+This often challenges stereotypes and prejudices, whilst promoting a more inclusive and compassionate society in Cyprus.

 A RESILIENCE & DETERMINATION

 Despite all of the challenges, asylum seekers in Cyprus have shown resilience and determination in the face of adversity.
-Many have formed communities and networks of support, helping each other navigate the asylum process and then build new lives in their adopted country.
-These efforts have been instrumental in bridging the gap between asylum seekers and the wider Cypriot communities on the island, fostering understanding and solidarity across cultural and linguistic barriers.
+Many have formed communities and networks of support, helping each other navigate the asylum process, with a view to building new lives in their adopted country.
+These efforts have been instrumental in bridging the gap between asylum seekers and the wider Cypriot communities on the island.
+It also has fosteried a deeper understanding and solidarity across cultural and linguistic barriers.

 A POLICE CLAMPDOWN

 Ultimately, the issue of asylum seekers in Cyprus is a complex and multifaceted one, requiring a coordinated and comprehensive response from all involved.
-Efforts to stop illegal migration are ongoing and recent police clampdowns have led to a series of arrests.
-Successful convictions, involving people traffiking on the island, have also followed.
-These convictions have included a number of offences for conspiracy to commit crimes, being members of a criminal organisation, and money laundering.
-Despite this, arrivals on the island are still rising!
+Efforts to stop illegal migration are ongoing, and recent police clampdowns have led to a series of arrests.
+Successful convictions involving people trafficking on the island have also followed.
+These convictions have included several offences for conspiracy to commit crimes, being members of a criminal organisation, and money laundering.
 This confirms that the challenges faced by everyone concerned, with both legal and illegal migration to the island, remain difficult.Â

 POLICING THE BUFFER ZONE